magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 *  **Updated core GraphQL library**.
 The `webonyx` library, which enables core GraphQL to function, has been upgraded to version ^14.9. <!--- PWA-2137 2184 -->

 *  **Fixed translation issues in GraphQL with multi-site and multi-language stores**.
-The GraphQl resolver now returns translated strings based on store scope as expected. <!--- PWA-1946-->
+The GraphQL resolver now returns translated strings based on store scope as expected. <!--- PWA-1946-->

 *  GraphQL now provides New Relic with descriptive transaction names, which can be helpful for debugging.
 [GitHub-30915](https://github.com/magento/magento2/issues/30915) <!--- PWA-1311-->

 See the [GraphQL Developer Guide]({{page.baseurl}}/graphql/) for details on these enhancements.

-### B2B

-This release includes multiple bug fixes.
-See [B2B Release Notes]({{page.baseurl}}/release-notes/b2b-release-notes.html)

 ### Vendor-Bundled Extensions